Man tied to violent prison gang pleads guilty in Jan. 6 riot - News Break

 “It is notable that on January 6, 2021, Mr. Curzio did not go to the Capitol in the company of any gang members; he did not wear any gang colors; he did not give a Nazi salute; he did not have any posters with Nazi insignias.
 In short, his presence at the Capitol had nothing to do with his prior gang affiliation,” Balarezo wrote in April.

 Curzio is the second defendant to be sentenced for the Jan.
-6 riot. who pleaded guilty to a misdemeanor charge of parading, demonstrating or picketing in a Capitol building.
+6 riot.
+The first person to be sentenced is an Indiana woman who pleaded guilty to a misdemeanor charge of parading, demonstrating or picketing in a Capitol building.
 She was ordered to serve three years of probation, perform 120 hours of community service and pay $500 in restitution.

-More than a dozen defendants have pleaded guilty, who admitted conspiring with other extremists to block the certification of Joe Biden’s victory.
+More than a dozen defendants have pleaded guilty, including two members of the Oath Keepers militia group who admitted conspiring with other extremists to block the certification of Joe Biden's victory.

 Comments / 0